Initiative's Projects and Activities

 As part of this ongoing work, The Initiative hosted a continuing education seminar on November 6, 2009 entitled, "Why there should be lawyers in misdemeanor first appearances: What they should do for their clients and how to get resources to hire them."
 The event was well attended and evaluations were strong.
 Powerpoint presentations by Prof. Boruchowitz and Sophia Byrd McSherry are available to reference.

 The first project of the initiative was a joint effort with the National Association of Criminal Defense Lawyers to conduct a comprehensive investigation of misdemeanor public defense in the United States.
 As part of the project, The Initiative hosted a conference at the Open Society Institute of New York in May, 2008, and a second conference at Seattle University School of Law July 11, 2008.
-The project resulted in a report, "Minor Crimes, Massive Waste: The Terrible Toll of America's Broken Misdemeanor Courts," that found that misdemeanor courts across the country are wasting money and eroding the rights of the accused (See news release on the report).
+The project resulted in a report, "Minor Crimes, Massive Waste: The Terrible Toll of America's Broken Misdemeanor Courts," that found that misdemeanor courts across the country are wasting money and eroding the rights of the accused.